codelion/optillm/optillm/plugins/deep_research/README.md

 ## Algorithm Overview

 The TTD-DR algorithm treats research as a **diffusion process** with iterative refinement through denoising and retrieval.
-Unlike traditional search approaches that return raw results, TTD-DR performs:
+Unlike traditional search approaches that return raw results, this implementation performs:

+1. **Preliminary Draft Generation** - Creates an initial "updatable skeleton" from LLM internal knowledge
-1. **Query Decomposition** - Breaks complex queries into focused sub-questions
+2. **Initial Query Decomposition** - Breaks complex queries into focused sub-questions
+3. **Gap Analysis** - Identifies areas in the draft needing external research
-2. **Iterative Search** - Performs multiple rounds of web search based on identified gaps
+4. **Iterative Denoising** - Performs multiple rounds of gap-targeted search and draft refinement
-3. **Content Synthesis** - Uses advanced memory processing for unbounded context
-4. **Completeness Evaluation** - Automatically assesses research quality and identifies missing aspects
+5. **Quality-Guided Termination** - Automatically assesses draft quality to determine when research is complete
-5. **Report Generation** - Produces structured, academic-quality reports with proper citations
+6. **Report Finalization** - Produces structured, academic-quality reports with proper citations

+**Note:** This is a simplified implementation of the TTD-DR paper.
+Some advanced features like component-wise self-evolutionary optimization and memory-based synthesis are not yet implemented.

 ## Architecture